iAmShorty/mpos-eggdrop-tcl/README.md

 Commands to query the actual Coinprice from the Market API's
 <pre>
-!price QUERYCOIN EXCHANGE
+!price ALTCOIN BASECOIN EXCHANGE

-e.g. !price LTC BTC
+e.g. !price LTC BTC cryptsy
+or !price LTC BTC coins-e
+or !price LTC BTC vircurex
+or !price LTC BTC mintpal
 </pre>
 This will show you the actual Litecoin Price in Bitcoins